vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 a lot of bowel pressure per se).
 After the bowel movement I was back to feeling upbeat, though it still wasn't as good as yesterday.

+I had a little bit (equivalent of about 1/3 of my cup) of lentils with my dinner meal.
+I felt some discomfort for about 1-2 hours after the meal, which reduced as time passed by.
+Based on the characteristics of the discomfort, I suspect that the lentils consumption (combined over my two meals) was one of the factors, so my current plan is to stay off for at least two days of feeling good (at a level comparable to Wednesday).
+This means that the earliest I would resume is Sunday, assuming that Friday and Saturday go well.
+Moreover, when resuming, I should limit to one meal and to 1/4 cup in that one meal, and then only on the day after that should I ramp up to levels comparable to today.

 ## Current learnings

 I've been updating [best practices around abdominal